talha131/onCrashReboot/my-website/blog/iterate-array-remove-elements.md

 No!
 Whichever programming language you pick, if you iterate and remove array elements incorrectly, you will face this issue.

-[Here](https://repl.it/@talha131/Incorrect-Go-Iterate-Over-An-Array-And-Remove-Elements?language=go) is the same problem replicated in Golang.
+[Here](https://repl.it/@talha131/Incorrect-Go-Iterate-Over-An-Array-And-Remove-Elements?language=go) is the same problem replicated in **Golang**.
 If you run it, the program fails during runtime.

 ```go
 package main